giorgiop/giorgiop.github.io/index.md

 aggregated over subsets of examples; for instance, by statistics from census data.
 The setting has connections with topics in social sciences and privacy.

-Prior to move to Australia, I received my B.Sc. and M.Sc. from Politecnico di Milano, Italy, with a research thesis on Nash Equilibrium computation in Game Theory working with [Nicola Gatti](http://home.deib.polimi.it/ngatti/Nicola_Gatti__Homepage.html).
+Prior to moving to Australia, I received my B.Sc. and M.Sc. from Politecnico di Milano, Italy, with a research thesis on Nash Equilibrium computation in Game Theory working with [Nicola Gatti](http://home.deib.polimi.it/ngatti/Nicola_Gatti__Homepage.html).